AdrianoSilva19/Projeto/escrita/readme.txt

-Dear user,
+Dear LLNCS user,

-The files on this directory will help you to reach the paper of the project
+The files in this directory belong to the LaTeX2e package for Lecture Notes in Computer Science (LNCS) of Springer-Verlag.

 It consists of the following files:

-  readme.txt         This file
+  readme.txt         this file

-  history.txt        The version history of the package
+  history.txt        the version history of the package

-  llncs.cls          The LaTeX2e document class
+  llncs.cls          the LaTeX2e document class

-  projeto_as.tex     The actual paper of the project in its latex origin
+  samplepaper.tex    a sample paper fig1.eps           a figure used in the sample paper

-  llncsdoc.pdf       The documentation of the class (PDF version)
+  llncsdoc.pdf       the documentation of the class (PDF version)

-  splncs04.bst       Current LNCS BibTeX style with alphabetic sorting
+  splncs04.bst       current LNCS BibTeX style with alphabetic sorting

-  projeto_as.pdf     The final pdf of the paper
+  samplepaper.pdf    the final pdf os the samplepaper

-And the following directorys:

-  imagens            Contains the jpg used in the paper